-The settings allow you to configure the following options:
+These settings allow you to configure the following options:

-Input field Description Name Enter a name for the URL and content filter.
-Override by user Select this check box to mark a content filter profile as overrideable.
-You can set the duration as described in URL/Content Filter Settings on page 113.
-This option is only available for non-standard profiles.
+Input box Description Name Enter a name for the URL/content filter.
+Override by user Check this box to allow overrides for this Content Filter profile.
+Depending on your settings, a code may have to be entered here.
+You can find out how to set the duration of this option or whether a code is required under Settings for URL/content filter on page 116.
+Learn more about managing the codes under Managing URL/content filter codes on page 118.
+This option is only available for profiles that are non-standard profiles.

-Content Filter
+Content filter

-In the Content Filter, you can determine which websites should be available to users on the network and which should be blocked.
+In the section Content Filter you specify which websites should be available to users on the network and which should be blocked.

-Click > next to a category to display its subcategories.
-Choose entire categories or single subcategories by selecting the corresponding check boxes.
-Clear the check box next to a category or a subcategory to remove it from the blacklist or whitelist.
-To hide the subcategories, click the > button next to the category.
+Click the > button next to a category to show its subcategories.
+You select entire categories or individual sub-categories by checking the appropriate box.
+Remove the check mark next to a category or sub-category to remove it from the blacklist or whitelist.
+To hide the sub-categories, click the > button next to the category.

-URL Filter
+URL filter

-In the URL Filter section, you can blacklist and/or whitelist filters for URLs.
+In the URL Filter section you can define blacklist and/or whitelist filters for URLs.

-Input field Description Blacklist / Whitelist To create a blacklist and/or a whitelist, add any amount of terms to the respective list.
-If both lists are applied at the same time, the whitelist has the higher priority.
-You can add terms to both lists in the following ways: To add search terms manually, enter a term into the input field and click Add .
-Alternatively, click → Import to import search terms from a text file.
-By default, the maximum size of an import file is 1 Megabyte.
-Every line that is not empty adds an entry to the respective list.
-You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
-For more information, see Icons and buttons on page 21.
-To export a term list to your local disk as a text file, click Export below the list.
-The terms in either list can contain placeholders: for whole words, ? for single characters.
+Input box Description Blacklist / Whitelist You create a blacklist and/or a whitelist by adding any number of terms to the respective list.
+If both lists are used at the same time, the whitelist takes priority.
+Each list has two ways of adding terms: Search terms can be added manually by entering a term into the input field.

+Input box Description Alternatively, you can import search terms from a text file by clicking Import and opening the file.
+By default, the maximum file size for imports is 1 megabyte.
+Each non-empty line of the selected text file is added to the corresponding list.
+You can edit or delete any entry in the list by clicking on the appropriate icon.
+Please refer to Icons and buttons on page 22 for further information.
+You can export a list of terms as a text file to the local hard drive by clicking on Export under the corresponding list.
+The terms used in the lists can include the following wildcards: for whole words, ? for single characters.

-To create the Blacklist or Whitelist, you can enter the search terms directly or use regular expressions (RegEx).
+To create a Blacklist or Whitelist, you can either enter search terms directly or use regular expressions (ReqEx).

-RegEx Description Example Placeholder for any single character. ho.me-e.g. home, hole Any number of repetitions of the character. hom - e. g. hom, homm .
-Any number of characters. ho.e-e.g. home, house ^ Start of a line. ^home - home only at the start of the line \$ End of a line. home\$ - home only at the end of the line
+RegEx Description Example Wildcard for single characters ho.me - e.g. home, hole Any number of repetitions of the character hom - e.g. hom, homm • Any number of characters ho.e-e.g. home, house ۸ Start of a line ^home - home is at the beginning of the line only \$ End of a line home\$ - home is at the end of the line only

-The buttons at the bottom right of the editor panel depend on whether you add a new URL and content filter or edit an existing one.
-For a newly configured URL and content filter click Create to add it to the list of available services or Cancel to discard your changes.
+The buttons available at the bottom right of the edit box depend on whether you are adding a new URL/content filter or editing an existing one.
+For a newly configured URL/content filter, click Create to add it to the list of services, or Cancel to discard your changes.

-If you have modified these settings, use the buttons at the bottom right of the editor panel to confirm (Save) or to discard your changes (Reset).
-Otherwise, you can close the dialog (Close).
+If you have made changes, you can use the buttons at the bottom right of the edit window to save them (Save) or discard them (Reset).
+Otherwise you can close the window (Close).